Bolivia ex-president Anez says facing arrest in 'coup' probe - RFI

 La Paz (AFP)

-Bolivia's ex-president Jeanine Anez said Friday she and several former ministers were facing arrest on terrorism and sedition charges related to an alleged coup against former leader Evo Morales.
+Bolivia's ex-president Jeanine Anez said Friday she faced arrest over an alleged coup against her predecessor, Evo Morales, amid reports that former ministers were being detained.

-Anez tweeted an arrest order she said was issued by public prosecutor Alcides Mejillones, with the response: "The political persecution has begun."
+Anez tweeted an arrest order she said was issued by the public prosecutor's office, with the response: "The political persecution has begun."

+The prosecutor's office has not publicly announced the warrant, which was issued on charges of terrorism, sedition and conspiracy.

+But Bolivian television broadcast images of former energy minister Rodrigo Guzman and his justice counterpart Alvaro Coimbra, both listed on the warrant, being detained.

-Anez, a former senator, took over as president after Morales fled Bolivia in November 2019, having lost the support of the armed forces amid violent protests against his re-election to an unconstitutional fourth term.
+Anez, a former senator, took over as caretaker president after Morales fled Bolivia in November 2019.
+He had lost the support of the armed forces amid violent protests against his re-election to an unconstitutional fourth term.

+Several Morales allies who held senior posts also fled, leaving Anez the most senior Senate official still standing.

 Morales returned from exile in November last year, and took over the leadership of the ruling Movement for Socialism (MAS) party he founded.